0mGosavi/movie-ratings-live/Readme.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;TMDB_KEY="your_tmdb_key_here"
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;OMDB_KEY="your_omdb_key_here"

   6. ✅ Done!
-Your app will be live with a public shareable link
+Your app will be live with a public shareable link ! enjoy !

 ---